rodages/Project-2-Whats-My-Footprint/README.md

-### <a name='improvements'>Future Improvements</a>
+## <a name='improvements'>Future Improvements</a>
 - Improve visualization on bar component @`Farm Item`.
 - Save current basket items to localStorage if application does not have users, or database if one exists.

-### <a name='learnings'>Key Learnings</a>
+## <a name='learnings'>Key Learnings</a>

-- This was my first time working with production ready API rather than educational APIs.
-Project was more complex in terms of setup and reading nested data.
+- This was my first time working with production-ready API rather than educational APIs.
+The project was more complex in terms of setup and reading nested data.

-- API has already had structural changes once, which made us refactor the project slightly - it thought us of importance of code maintenance throughout the project lifespan.
+- API has already had structural changes once, which made us refactor the project slightly - it thought us of the importance of code maintenance throughout the project lifespan.

-- It was a very good experience to work on a project in a couple as we practiced task delegation and working on shared ideas and taking them further.
+- It was a very good experience to work on a project as a couple as we practised task delegation and working on shared ideas and taking them further.

 - Learned to work with data visualization library and new CSS framework never used before.

-- Was really proud of using useContext hook, which I always imagined to be very difficult to implement - it made code more readable and avoided prop-drilling.
+- Was really proud of using useContext hook, which I always imagined being very difficult to implement - it made code more readable and avoided prop-drilling.

 - It took a while for us to get API key, which was worrying as we wanted to deploy our application rather than making it local only.